ohsean812/phase-5-capstone-grosharey/README.md

 ## Running the Application

 1. This application uses Ruby for the backend.
 Run the command `rails s` to start the server.
-$ rails s
 2. While the server is running, open a separate terminal.
 In this new terminal, run the command `npm start --prefix client` to start the application and open it in your browser.
-$ npm start --prefix client

 ## Navigation

+The following navigation options are available on the website:

+### Browse Groceries
 * As a non-logged-in user, you can browse the list of groceries uploaded by users, but you can't get into details or buy/sell groceries.

+### Signup
-* Signup: You can create a new account to get more access to the website.
+* You can create a new account to get more access to the website.

+### Login
-* Login: Log into the website with the account credentials you created.
+* Log into the website with the account credentials you created.

+### Add Your Grocery
-* Add your grocery: Upload a grocery item(s) you would like to sell.
-Enter details such as name, price, quantity, purchsed store, purchase date, and image.
-(You can edit or delete the ones you uploaded yourself)
+* Upload a grocery item(s) you would like to sell.
+Enter details such as name, price, quantity, purchased store, purchase date, and image.
+You can edit or delete the ones you uploaded yourself.

+### Chat with Other Users
 * In each grocery item, chat with other users to ask questions, negotiate, or reach out to the owner.